Eugene-Gwebu/Quiz-Game/README.md

 * Most of the JAvaScrip in my project was borrowed from GreatStack's in-depth YouTube tutorial.
 * The video also points out how each line of code affects the webpage once it's deployed, and shows the page each step of the way.
 * It was also advantageous for me as my design was simple and resembled the example used in the video.
+* These resources were also supplemented by W3 Schools, which aided in further simplifying difficult concepts.

 ### Media

-* No photos were used in this website which is a big disadvantage when it comes to engaging the user in a an online game.
+* No photos were used in this website which is a big disadvantage when it comes to engaging the user in an online game.
-* This point is emphasised by the fact that the imagery and relevance of comic book and superheros currently in pop-culture.
+* This point is emphasized by the fact that the imagery and relevance of comic book and superheros currently in pop-culture.
-* The best media resource utilised in this quiz game is the font, as it anchors the theme and conveys energy and excitement to the users.
+* The best media resource utilized in this quiz game is the font, as it anchors the theme and conveys energy and excitement to the users.